Julie United States 3 Comments

 In this post, we list 5 reasons why you should add the trip out to Eielson on your visit to Denali National Park, and give you all the info you need so you can plan your visit.

 Important: Denali Park Road closed in August 2021 at mile 43 due to a fast moving landslide at Polychrome Pass.
-The road will be closed at this point in 2023 and most likely through 2025 as well.
+The road was closed at this point in will most likely be closed through 2025.
 In 2024, transit and narrated buses will still be operating in Denali, but they will only go to mile 42.
 So, unfortunately, you will not be able to visit Eielson in the next few years.
 This article was written before the road closed.
 I recommend checking the National Park Service website for updates.

 What Is Eielson Visitor Center?